-- 1. Attendance at each class or laboratory is mandatory at Oral Roberts University.
-Excessive absences can reduce a student's grade or deny credit for the course. - 2.
-Students taking a late exam because of an unauthorized absence are charged a late exam fee. - 3.
+- c.
+Whether excused or unexcused, excessive absences may negatively impact the student's performance/grade and may cause the student to fail the course. - d.
+The professor has the prerogative to assign bonus points (if any) for perfect attendance. - 2.
+Tardies - a.
+Tardy is defined as missing any portion of class. - b.
+Being consistently tardy to class is disruptive to the class and disrespectful to the professor and to fellow class members.
+This type of behavior is unacceptable in business.
+Thus, three unexcused tardies will be equal to one unexcused absence. - c.
+Depending on the amount of the class missed, makeup work may be required or a student may be marked absent for that class. - d.
+To not be counted absent altogether, the student is responsible to inform the professor that he/she was tardy immediately following that class. - 3.
 Students and faculty at Oral Roberts University must adhere to all laws addressing the ethical use of others' materials, whether it is in the form of print, electronic, video, multimedia, or computer software.
 Plagiarism and other forms of cheating involve both lying and stealing and are violations of ORU's Honor Code: "I will not cheat or plagiarize; I will do my own academic work and will not inappropriately collaborate with other students on assignments."
 Plagiarism is usually defined as copying someone else's ideas, words, or sentence structure and submitting them as one's own.
 Other forms of academic dishonesty include (but are not limited to) the following: - a.
 Submitting another's work as one's own or colluding with someone else and submitting that work as though it were his or hers; - b.
 Failing to meet group assignment or project requirements while claiming to have done so; - c.
 Failing to cite sources used in a paper; - d.
-Creating results for experiments, observations, interviews, or projects that were not done: - e.
+Creating results for experiments, observations, interviews, or projects that were not done;

+e.
 Receiving or giving unauthorized help on assignments.